 - 4.1 It is the responsibility of the Headteacher to implement the school anti-bullying strategy, and to ensure that all staff (both teaching and non-teaching) are aware of the school policy, and know how to identify and deal with incidents of bullying.
 The headteacher reports to the governing body about the effectiveness of the anti-bullying policy on request. - 4.2 The Headteacher ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
 The Headteacher draws the attention of children to this fact at suitable moments.
 For example, if an incident occurs, the Headteacher may decide to use an assembly as the forum in which to discuss with other children why this behaviour was wrong, and why a pupil is being punished.
 A class teacher may also use PSHCE sessions to discuss issues related to bullying and their impact on people. - 4.3 The Headteacher ensures that all staff, including lunchtime staff, receive sufficient training to be equipped to identify and deal with all incidents of bullying.
-At Shanklea Primary School the children in Year 5 also receive peer support training and can apply to be play leaders and peer mentors in Year 6) who operate in a supportive and caring way for other pupils in the school during playtimes/lunchtimes. - 4.4 The Headteacher and all staff set the school climate of mutual support and praise for success, so making bullying less likely.
+At Shanklea Primary School the children in Year 5/6 also receive sports leadership training and they play sports activities with the other children and operate in a supportive and caring way for other pupils in the school during playtimes/lunchtimes. - 4.4 The Headteacher and all staff set the school climate of mutual support and praise for success, making bullying less likely.
 When children feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour.